mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 side-channel attacks due to the hardness of implementing discrete Gaussian sampling over the integers in constant-time, a gap that has been recently filled in the literature.

+## Core Operations

+Core operations used by the signature scheme should be implemented according to the details in [@!Falcon].
+Core operations include key generation, sign, and verify.

 ## Using FALCON with JOSE

 This sections is based on [CBOR Object Signing and Encryption (COSE) and JSON Object Signing and Encryption (JOSE)](https://datatracker.ietf.org/doc/html/rfc8812#section-3)

 ### NTRU Key Representations

 A new key type (kty) value "NTRU" (for keys related to the family of algorithms that utilize NTRU based approaches to Post Quantum lattice based cryptography) is defined for public key algorithms that use base 64 encoded strings of the underlying binary materia as private and public keys and that support cryptographic sponge functions.